alephium/docs/docs/integration/danube-upgrade.md

 ## Overview

 The Danube upgrade is a [major upgrade](https://github.com/alephium/alephium/blob/master/docs/danube-upgrade.md) to the Alephium network.
-It will be activated on mainnet on **XXX, 2025** and is already activated on testnet.
+It will be activated on mainnet on **Tue Jul 15 2025 12:00 GMT+0200** and is already activated on testnet.

 If you encounter any issues with the upgrade, please don't hesitate to reach out to the core developers on Discord/Telegram.